 You can study neuroscience in the following undergraduate degrees:

-Please note that while neuroscience is offered as a major in the above science programs, it's delivered by the School of Medical Sciences in the Faculty of Medicine & Health.
+Please note that while neuroscience is offered as a major in the above science programs, it's delivered by the School of Biomedical Sciences in the Faculty of Medicine & Health.

-The neuroscience major will introduce you to the biological and behavioural aspects of the nervous system through the neuroscience courses offered by the School of Psychology and the School of Medical Sciences.
+The neuroscience major will introduce you to the biological and behavioural aspects of the nervous system through the neuroscience courses offered by the School of Psychology and the School of Biomedical Sciences.

 Gain research experience and enhance your career prospects with an honours degree.
 These programs are designed to connect your undergraduate study with supervised independent research.
 An honours degree also provides a pathway into further study, such as a Masters by Research or PhD.
 You can take honours as a standalone degree or as part of an embedded honours program.